NEW: An American who survived the deadly attack describes her harrowing experience

 The family of Shmuel Ben Halal, a 60-year-old Israeli who worked as an educational adviser for Mali’s government, said he died as well.

 And U.S. citizen Anita Datar died in the attacks, her brother Sanjeev Datar said.
 Democratic presidential candidate Hillary Clinton – who had Datar’s former partner as one of her senior policy advisers when she was in the Senate – remembered her as “the loving mother of a wonderful 7-year-old boy” and “a bright light who gave help and hope to people in need around the world.”

 The victims also include Geoffrey Dieudonne, an administrative counselor for Belgium’s Parliament.
 He was in Bamako as part of a three-day French-language convention.

 “We are devastated,” said Michaelle Jean, secretary-general of La Francophonie, an organization planning events on diversity and cultural expression as well as governance at the Bamako hotel.
 “We salute [Dieudonne’s] courage, strength of conviction [and] determination.”

-Friday’s attack comes about three months after 12 people, including five Malian soldiers, were killed in a hostage situation and ensuing battle at a hotel in Sevare in central Mali in August.
+In August, 12 people were killed in a hostage situation at a hotel in central Mali.

 CNN’s David McKenzie, Radina Gigova, Steve Almasy, Jason Hanna, Ross Levitt, Christian Purefoy, Nima Elbagir, Pierre Meilhan, Kevin Wang, Archith Seshadri, Chris Liakos, Zain Asher and Ashleigh Banfield contributed to this report.